Stories of Arda Home Page

 “No, I am afraid not.”

-There upon low shelves were kept also a silent row of arrowheads, spearheads, and other grisly relics.
+There upon low shelves were kept also a silent row of arrow points, spearheads, and other grisly relics.
 “Each one has its own tale,” Legolas said.
 He took up a long and wicked barb, dark with age.
 “Each one has left its mark upon him, and he remembers them all.”
 He set it back then, its vague outline plainly seen in the grey dust that had long gathered there.

 After lingering there for a time, his words falling into dust and silence, Legolas turned away toward the back wall, which stood in even deeper shadow.
 There on one side hung many of the banners of Lasgalen in victory.
-Most were in a pitiful state, torn and bloodied, but still proud and kept in honor.
+Most were in a pitiful state, torn and bloodied, but still kept in honor.
 The evergreen and silver were in many shades of age, retired standards that had commanded the woodland battlegrounds.
 But to the other side there hung another display beneath pennons of the same kind, but marked with a different letter.
-From the sleeve of his robe Legolas produced a ragged handful of black and sedately hung his own acquisitions beneath his own device.
+From his sleeve Legolas produced a ragged handful of black and sedately hung his acquisitions beneath his own device.
 There was a smear of the White Hand upon a tatter from Helm's Deep, a wisp of ashen grey from the Pelennor, and a strip of the Red Eye from Mordor itself.

 Gimli had no idea he had carried those all they way home.

-He stood back after adding these to his morbid collection, a considerable tally of fallen orkish ranks, if no rival to his father's.
+He stood back after adding these to his morbid collection, a considerable tally of fallen ranks, if no rival to his father's.
 Gimli squirmed to see a small assortment of culpable arrowheads there as well.

 “Now, Valar willing, this place is complete,” Legolas said, an unmistakable note of relief in his voice.
-“I have seen enough of war. . . .
+“I have seen enough of war.
 But in truth I have no great hope of it.”

 “Why so gloomy?”
 Gimli asked, his voice falling rather flat within the darkly caparisoned walls.
 “It is not even a year yet since Cormallen.”

 “Because there is no such thing as a lasting peace,” Legolas stated sadly, as though at last renouncing forever the vain hope that had never been realized.
 “We have been betrayed before.
 When Angband fell, the Elves thought the dark wars ended forever.
 But then we had only to suffer beneath Sauron until we had spent ourselves in his defeat.
 Now he is fallen, but other evils will come to supplant his foul memory.
 One year or ten, they will pass all too quickly.
 Peace after war is like crystal,” he decided.
-“So long and costly in the making, so very easily broken.”
+“Long and costly in the making, so very easily broken.”

 And not all Dwarves were blameworthy, he reasoned.
 The Belegostrim had repudiated the Nogrodrim for their blood feud with the Elves of Doriath.
 Dáin of Erebor had been truly a prince among the Gonnhirrim, with whom he had had no quarrel.
 Perhaps Gimli was like to him.
 It would do no harm to wait and see.